kiselgra/c-mera/README.md

 	       (match-int ,expression ,@clauses))))

 Here we define a recursively expanding macrolet, `match-int`, that inserts conditional clauses (as in `(if (regexec ....))` and also checks to terminate the iteration (with `,(lisp (if ...))`).

-For convenience we provide a sibling to `defmacro`, `deflmacro`, which starts out in the Lisp namespace.

 ### Codestrings
 tbd.